tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [Koh Lipe](https://kohlipe.ca/): 4.9/5.
 Cheap price, declicious food, my favorite Thai food in Toronto.

+[Lao Lao Bar](https://laolaobar.com/): 4.6/5.
+Special south-east food, the quantity is not that large, considering the location, price is ok, can try if you live nearby, Their chicken plate is pretty good.

 [Lee](https://leerestaurant.com/): 4.3/5.
 Average price 100+, Singapore style slaw worth to try, other is also ok, worth to go for one time.

 [刘一手火锅](https://www.liuyishouna.com/): 4.2/5.
 Just so so for a hot pot, you can have a try at this restaurant, at least it is not bad.

+[摸鱼 More Fish Restaurant](https://order.mrsdigi.com/004113222710074/e4804258-52cf-5114-ac71-3ba9b390f94b#/store-home): 3.9/5.
+Price is a little expensive compared to quantity.
+Although their recommendation is fish, but the fish is not that good and it is more than $40 for a plate, way too expensive, not recommend.

 [麻布](https://mabugeneration.com)：4.0/5.
 Order the out for delivery food, quantity is small compared to previous one.